duality-labs/duality/x/incentives/README GAUGES.md

 - Validate `Owner` has enough tokens for rewards
 - Generate new `Gauge` record
-- Save the record inside the keeper's time basis unlock queue
+- Save the record inside the keeper's time basis unstake queue
 - Transfer the tokens from the `Owner` to incentives `ModuleAccount`.

 ### Adding balance to Gauge